Rapinoe fuses politics, pay and tech with World Cup win

 “A little public shame never hurt anyone,” Rapinoe said with a winners’ medal around her neck.
 “So I am down with it.”

-Not down with a visit to the White House, though, with a rejection of a post-tournament visit delivered publicly in a video that emerged during the tournament.
+Not down with a visit to the White House, though, with Rapinoe’s rejection of a post-tournament visit delivered publicly in a video that emerged during the World Cup.

-Rapinoe and her American teammates did that by defending the World Cup.
+When the job was finished Sunday, only congratulations came from Trump — for the entire team.

+“Great and exciting play,” he tweeted.
+“America is proud of you all!”

-In the hours before the game, she even found an advocate for the pursuit of greater pay equality in the French president.
+In the hours before the Americans won a fourth World Cup, Rapinoe found an advocate for the pursuit of greater pay equality in the French president.

 “We need to go progressively toward that,” Macron said.
 “We should progressively converge.”